yodrew/darkroomretreat/manuscript/faq.md

 Evidence shows all these are false.
 Again, relativism makes fashionable philosophy but poor physiology.
 Repeating it changes nothing.

-- _Andrew, if hygienic darkroom retreating is so great, how come you are still sick and dysfunctional?_
+- _If hygienic darkroom retreating is so great, how come you are still sick?_

 Is it great?

 Anyway, I'm glad you asked.
-It tells me I have succeeded in getting my idea across to you.
-Now you struggle with it, just as I do.
+It tells me I have gotten enough of my idea across for you to begin struggling with it.
 When enough people are struggling with it, a great door will open, and we will sail through.